autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-determine-component-dependencies.md

 # How to determine component dependencies

-For any developers who wish to try and deploy Autoware as a microservices architecture, it is necessary to understand the software dependencies, communication and implemented features of each ROS package/node.
+For any developers who wish to try and deploy Autoware as a microservices architecture, it is necessary to understand the software dependencies, communication, and implemented features of each ROS package/node.

 As an example, the commands necessary to determine the dependencies for the Perception component are shown below.